Chelsea's Choice - Performance for Parents and Carers

 This term, thousands of children across the county will see a powerful theatre production about child sexual exploitation (CSE), a form of child sex abuse.

-AlterEgo's Chelsea's Choice is currently being shown in secondary schools across Leicester City, Leicestershire and Rutland.
+AlterEgo's Chelsea's Choice was shown in secondary schools across Leicester City, Leicestershire and Rutland.
 The play was created to raise awareness of CSE and the devastating impact it can have on a young person's life, while educating young people about how they can keep themselves safe.

-At the performance, parents will learn how to identify the warning signs of grooming and CSE and how to prevent it happening to their child.
+At the performance, parents learnt how to identify the warning signs of grooming and CSE and how to prevent it happening to their child.
 The play also covers:

 Awareness raising of the journey victims of CSE may have been on which has resulted in them being exploited